Sri Lanka University & Campus School Education News - ශ්රී ලංකා විශ්ව විද්යාල පුවත්

 About 26,500 students will be enrolled for this academic year.
 50 additional Medical students will enroll for medical faculties in comparison to last year.
 Several new subject streams to be introduce this year.

-Z Score Cut off marks for the 2016/2017 university academic year will released September Month.
+Z Score Cut off marks for the 2016/2017 university academic year will released before September Month.

 Z Score Cut off marks for the 2016 university academic year